akbargherbal/akbar_quiz_app/GUIDES/Authentication_App_Iteratin_Guide.md

 - **Overall Objective:** Modify the quiz result submission process to associate attempts with logged-in users _if available_, while maintaining full functionality for anonymous users.
 - **Verification Focus:** Correct database schema changes, conditional logic in views, distinct handling of anonymous vs. authenticated submissions confirmed via tests.
+- **UX/UI Feel After This Phase:**
+  - **Local (`runserver`) & Cloud Run:** There are **no visible changes** to the user interface or user experience compared to Phase 1.
+  - **What's New (Invisible):** The backend logic for `submit_results` has changed.
+If a user _were_ logged in (still no UI mechanism for this), their `QuizAttempt` record in the database would now be linked to their `User` ID.
+This linkage is not surfaced anywhere in the UI yet.
+  - **What's Unchanged:** Anonymous users experience the site exactly as before.
+Quiz taking, browsing, navigation, and result submission appear identical.
+The default `/accounts/login/` page still exists but isn't integrated into the site flow.

 **Step 2.1: Modify Models & Generate Migrations**